Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 The Russian-inspired Hakodate Orthodox Church, the classically European Motomachi Catholic Church and the retro-modern Anglican St John’s Church could all make you think you were somewhere other than Japan.

-The Mount Hakodate Ropeway whisks passengers from Motomachi to the summit of Mount Hakodate in a matter of minutes.
+The Mount Hakodate Ropeway whisks passengers from Motomachi to the summit of Mount Hakodate in just 3 minutes.

 The stunning panoramic view shows the two wide bays that frame Hakodate, with all of the city’s landmarks easy to spot.
 Be sure to pick a clear day when heading to the peak – when the clouds gather the view of the city disappears.